-Katelyn Runck Flashes Ample Cleavage In Deep Plunging Button-Down Dress: ‘Next Business Meeting’
+Katelyn Runck Flashes Ample Cleavage In Deep Plunging Button-Down Dress: 'Next Business Meeting'

 Fitness guru Katelyn Runck is showing her 2.4 million Instagram followers her ample assets in her latest social media snapshot.
-The 29-year-old shared a series of photos where she sported a button-down collared shirt dress which she left open at her chest.
+The 29-year-old shared a series of photos where she sported a button-down collared shirt dress which she left open at the chest.

-The dress was navy blue with thin white vertical stripes and was complemented with an elastic beige belt with a tortoise buckle.
-The hemline landed just below her knees, but it was the plunging neckline that stole the show.
-Katelyn gave her followers an eyeful of her cleavage which busted out from behind the dress’s fabric.
-She unbuttoned the garb midway down her torso which landed right at her belt.
-Also paired with the hot outfit were matching high-heels which featured a strap around her ankles.
+The dress was navy blue with white pinstripes and was complemented with a beige belt with a tortoiseshell buckle.
+The hem hit just below her knees, but it was the plunging neckline that stole the show.
+Katelyn gave her followers an eyeful of her cleavage by unbuttoning the dress to midway down her torso, stopping right at her belt.
+Also paired with the hot outfit were matching high heels which featured a strap around her ankles.

-The upload also contained a brief video of the model as which was taken as she was being photographed.
-The clip captured her many poses as she swept her hair from side to side and stared into the camera stoically.

-In the caption for the pics, Katelyn said she was always prepared for her next business meetings and asked her millions of followers which picture they preferred.
+In the caption for the pics, Katelyn noted that she was always prepared for her next business meeting and asked her millions of followers which picture they preferred.

 In under an hour, the sexy post had well over 10,000 likes and hundreds of comments.
 Katelyn's fans complimented her enviable physique and left a plethora of emoji under the photo.

-“I bet you would close many deals in any meeting with ease,” one fan wrote of Katelyn’s business caption.
+"I bet you would close many deals in any meeting with ease," one user wrote of Katelyn's business caption.

 "Gets better and better with each post," a second said with several flame emoji.

 The hot new upload from Katelyn is one of her more conservative of the last several weeks.
 The fitness expert normally posts much more revealing photos which include lingerie and bikini pics.
-Earlier this week she wowed her fans when she showed off her defined abs in a tight workout ensemble.
-She sported a lowcut sports bra which she paired with purple leggings.
+Earlier this week, she wowed her fans when she showed off her defined abs in a tight workout ensemble.
+She sported a low-cut sports bra which she paired with purple leggings.
 Katelyn stood underneath a volleyball net on the beach, as the sunset highlighted her bronzed skin and toned torso.